oscardelalanza/Tic-Tac-Toe-js/README.md

 # Tic Tac Toe

-> This is a project from Microverse
-> In this project, the student builds a Tic Tac Toe game (Again) but this time it’ll be rendered in the browser.
+> This project consists of building a Tic Tac Toe game with JavaScript to render it in a web browser.
+This project follows
-> No backend.
-This project follows the lesson about Factory Functions and The Module Pattern so the main goal is to put
+> the lessons about Factory Functions and The Module Pattern.
+So the main goal is to put in practice those concepts along
-> into practice those concepts along with the main concepts of Object Oriented Programming.
-Particularly, classes/objects
-> and how to access their methods and attributes.
+> with the main concepts of OOP.
+Particularly classes, objects, and how to access their methods and attributes.

 ![game](./screenshots/ttt-js.png)